mvromer/blazing-lit-mfe-demo/README.md

 ```

 To define the required lifecycle hooks, lifecycles module imports the framework helper and calls its
-`singleSpaBlazor` function, exporting the hooks it returns:
+`singleSpaBlazor` function, exporting the hooks it returns.
+Note that the `appTagName` specified
+must match the custom element tag name registered in the call to `RegisterCustomElement`.

 ```javascript
 import singleSpaBlazor from 'blazor-wasm-single-spa';